 At the national sphere, the National Development Plan (adopted in 2011) identified 17 Strategic Integrated Projects (SIPs) and required the preparation of a National Spatial Development Framework (NSDF).
 A draft version of this NSDF was released in September 2018 and once adopted, will be discussed in the next version of the IMP.
-The National Infrastructure Plan (2012) elaborates on the 17 identified SIPs and added an additional SIP viz.
-SIP 18, Water and Sanitation.
-The National Water Resources Strategy Second Edition (NWRS2) responds to the National Development Plan and "outlines the strategy for protecting, using, developing, conserving, managing and controlling South Africa's scarce water resources towards achieving the 2030 Vision" (DWS 2013: 1).
-The NWRS2 therefore responds directly to SIP 18.
-The 18 SIPs and those which are applicable to KZN are illustrated in Table 2.11.
+The National Infrastructure Plan (2012) elaborates on the 17 identified SIPs and added an additional SIP, SIP 18 for Water and Sanitation.